brain-bican/metadata-schemas/docs/schemas/Donor-to-Alignment-Metadata/Donor-to-Alignment-Metadata-README.md

 The data in Alignment is the metadata that essential for the alignment processes and entities.

-The following table describes the Deliver Library Pool metadata.
+The following table describes the alignment metadata.
 If an entry in the table is empty, the schema does not have any other requirements on data in those layers beyond the ones listed above.

 Curators must annotate the following columns: